ProjectGleb/Data_Engineer_Agent/README.md

 ## AGENTS:
 1. Scraper/Crawler + Data Processor: Extracts, cleans, and processes website content.
-2. Writer: Drafts initial unstructured outputs (e.g., PDFs, CSV, websites).
+2. Writer: Reads the dataset/document to familiarise with its structure, cleans the data and appends it to the dataset/document (e.g., PDFs, CSV, websites).
-3. Loader: Reads and writes to databases, CSVs, PDFs, websites, etc.
 4. Reviewer: Ensures data entry accuracy.

 ## TOOLS: